Thank you for your interest. We do have several positions and we invite you to read this page before applying to join us.

 - We are a research laboratory.
 We offer research positions, not teaching positions.
 If you seek a Teaching Assistantship (TA) then you need to email the assistant to the department chair.

-- We will only consider hiring students who are already at NIU once they have demonstrated excellent performances in a research course taught by the lab director.
-So if you are already at NIU and wish to be considered for a position, you don’t need to send any email, all you need to do is enroll in one of our courses.
+- We will only consider hiring students who are already at Miami once they have demonstrated excellent performances in a research course taught by the lab director.
+So if you are already at Miami and wish to be considered for a position, you don’t need to send any email, all you need to do is enroll in one of our courses.
 Once you are enrolled, let the instructor know about your interest in pursuing research.
-If you are not physically at NIU yet, we may arrange for other forms of evaluations.
+If you are not physically at Miami yet, we may arrange for other forms of evaluations.

 Why join us?